enigmosity/learn-aws/developer-associate/exam-questions.md

 - does not support versioning
 - when scanning a DynamoDB table, minimise the impact of a scan on a table's provisioned throughput by *reducing page size*.
 A larger number of requests for smaller data sets allows other requests to succeed without throttling.
 Parallel scans may consume all provisioned capacity if there are many workers.
-- to handle throttling due to a surge in requests, use exponential backoff to retry requests, alternateively increase the throughput on the table (WCU &RCU!!!)
+- to handle throttling due to a surge in requests, use exponential backoff to retry requests, alternatively increase the throughput on the table (WCU & RCU!!!)
-- a *query* operation does not return data on how much read capacity it consumes.
+- by default a *query* operation does not return data on how much read capacity it consumes.
 Use the *ReturnsConsumedCapacity* parameter to do so.
 Options are:
     - NONE - no data returned
     - TOTAL - include aggregate number of read capacity units consumed
     - INDEXES - include agregate number of read capacity units consumed, with the consumed capacity for each table the index accessed.